F72 Vaillant fault code meaning & how to fix it

-Vaillant F72 refers to an error code that affects Ecotec Pro and Ecotec Plus models.
-This indicates that there is an issue in the hot water flow pipe or return pipe thermistors.
+Vaillant F72 refers to an error code that affects Ecotec Pro and Ecotec Plus models and this fault code indicates that there is an issue in the hot water flow pipe or return pipe thermistors.

 The F72 boiler fault means that the parts may be defective, or the communication between the PCB/ thermistors is not working because of damaged or faulty wiring.

-Defective thermistors will need to be replaced.
-If they aren’t defective, however, an engineer can resolve the problem without replacing any parts.
+Defective thermistors will need to be replaced, and if they aren’t defective, however, an engineer can resolve the problem without replacing any parts.

-If your boiler is 10 years old or more then it may be worth considering whether the cost of a new boiler is a more viable option in the long run.
-Get a fixed price quote online with Boiler Central now.
+If your boiler is 10 years old or more then it may be worth considering whether the cost of a new boiler is a more viable option in the long run, therefore get a fixed price quote online with Boiler Central now.

 Get an online fixed price in 20 seconds: